joey-carlson/sis-engine/README.md

 ### Self-Organized Criticality (SOC) Foundation

-SPAR is built on **Self-Organized Criticality** principles—the same mathematical framework that describes sandpile avalanches, earthquakes, and forest fires.
+SiS is built on **Self-Organized Criticality** principles—the same mathematical framework that describes sandpile avalanches, earthquakes, and forest fires.
 This creates emergent narrative drama:

 - **Pressure accumulates** from player decisions and campaign state
 - **Release is uneven** (many small events, rare critical moments)
 - **No external tuning** (the system self-organizes near critical thresholds)
 - **Non-linear effects** (small actions can cascade; big actions might do little)

-**Core Mantra:** SPAR does not decide what happens.
-SPAR decides when accumulated pressure can no longer be ignored.
+**Core Mantra:** SiS does not decide what happens.
+SiS decides when accumulated pressure can no longer be ignored.

 This is not optional decoration—it's the load-bearing structure that makes procedural generation feel intentional rather than arbitrary.
 See `docs/engineering_rules.md` Rule 00 for complete SOC compliance checklist.

+### What is SPAR?

+**SPAR (Serial Pulp Adventures Reborn)** is a campaign setting built on SiS—a pulp/noir setting with specific themes, factions, and narrative voice.
+SPAR content packs are provided as an example implementation, but SiS works with any setting or game system.

 ---